 - Provides straightforward process tailoring guidance.
-Figure 2 should make it very clear how DA enables people to make intelligent process decisions.
+Figures 3 and 4 should make it very clear how DA enables people to make intelligent process decisions.
 It does this by making the process factors that you need to consider explicit and it indicates potential strategies/practices to consider to address each factor.
 In some cases these strategies are ordered (this is indicated by the arrow).

 - Improves the efficiency of retrospectives.
 During a retrospective your team may identify that it needs to improve it’s approach to exploring requirements, or to evolving the architecture, or to testing the solution.
 The goal diagrams can provide quick references to help the team identify potential improvements that they might not have been aware of otherwise.